-IT will implement FIT Remote Labs, powered by a platform called Leostream, which allows faculty and students to remotely access on-premises computers at the scheduled class times.
+IT has implemented FIT Remote Labs, powered by a platform called Leostream, which allows faculty and students to remotely access on-premises computers at the scheduled class times.

 What is FIT Remote Labs?

-It is a new service launching in the fall to allow faculty and students remote access to critical educational software only available in FIT’s classrooms and labs.
-FIT Remote Labs is powered by Leostream, and coupled with Duo for phone authentication, is an easy-to-use and fully secure method to access educational software that would otherwise be “trapped” on campus.
+It is a service that allows remote access to critical educational software only available in FIT’s classrooms and labs.
+FIT Remote Labs is powered by Leostream, and coupled with Duo for phone authentication, is an easy-to-use and fully secure method for faculty and students to access educational software that would otherwise be “trapped” on campus.

 Whether you have a PC, Mac, or Chromebook at home, FIT Remote Labs allows a fast connection to your “trapped software.”
 All you will need is a reliable Internet connection, a web browser (like Chrome, Edge, Firefox, or Safari), and a secured login.
 Once connected to your assigned classroom or specialty lab, you are virtually sitting at that computer, in that now “virtual” classroom, on campus.
 For more information on FIT Remote Labs, visit the Teaching and Learning Technology Resources page.